 I called my husband Ian to meet me near our house with duct tape, but when he saw the damage he said it would be crazy to attempt the journey and if rain got in, I could damage the electrics (my truck has an electric rear slider window).
 Add that to the fact that I had only slept a few hours – I decided he was right and we needed to abort mission.
 Bless him, Ian drove the rig back to the barn and backed it up to the front pasture gate, so we could easily unload Kaliah back in with her mates.

-Natalie had been pushing hard for us to just tape it up and go – not just because we had a horse on board, but because she really wanted to attend the Circle Workshop at the ranch in 2 days time!
-I was also supposed to bring all the Art Kits, snacks, teas, desserts and 1 meal for the workshop.
-There was a lot of pressure/reasons for me to drive up to the ranch for this workshop.
+Natalie (one of my barn helpers) had been pushing hard for us to just tape it up and go – not just because we had a horse on board, but because she really wanted to go to the ranch!

 Natalie will tell you herself that she doesn’t do well when plans change suddenly.
 But here she was, pivoting on a dime, and then doing something she was scared of – but that would make her world bigger.
 Now that’s resilience!
 And how are things going without me there?
-Here’s my text convo with Natalie after the first day of the workshop:
+Here’s my text convo with Natalie after the first day:

 So just in case you need this in future, here’s what I do when things go south…